Plant DetailShow Menu

 This plant flowers in the late spring and has ornamental fruits in the fall that persist through the winter months.
 The new growth is reddish, but the fall foliage of most cultivars is not dependable and varies in one plant seasonally and annually.
 The plant can be pruned, but keep in mind that next season's blossoms and fruit will appear on new growth.

-The leaves and berries may be toxic to humans, livestock, horses, cats, dogs, and birds such as Cedar Waxwings, which can ingest too many berries in one feeding session.
+The leaves and berries may be toxic to humans, livestock, horses, cats, dogs, and birds.
+A recent study in Georgia has linked over consumption of the berries by Cedar Waxwings to their deaths by cyanide toxicity.
 All parts contain cyanide and when consumed in quantity can be toxic.

 Quick ID Hints: